Images shot with the classic Super-Takumar 28mm f3.5

 Not when they could have been drawn by pictures that just make the place look so pretty.

-It’s the lush mountains and the babbling river and the picture postcard bridges and the wooden homes, isn’t it?
+It’s the lush mountains and the babbling river and the local costume and the picture postcard bridges and the wooden homes, isn’t it?

 Let’s go to Xijiang, man.
 Let’s go.

 A brief lesson should you need one.